Tron0/AkladellWebsite/rules.md

 a spell, the mage may decide to rewrite the spell in the book.
 This costs 100 GP worth of ink and one day of downtime per spell level.
 A lightning bolt in this case would cost 300 gold and three days' worth of downtime.

+## <span id=Spell-Research> Spell Research </span>

+Chaos and Law Mages may research new spells (by different methods, of course).
+This process, and the spell to be created, requires the approval of the Referee.

+Research also requires coinage.
+If the character has access to a wizard's laboratory or an appropriate place to study, the cost of research is 100 - 2,000 gp per spell level.
+The DM can choose the actual cost or determine it randomly.

+The minimum expenditure would yield a 20% chance of successfully developing the spell, and if the researcher invests more in the research, every additional minimum expenditure yields an additional 20% chance of success.
+If this check succeeds, the character has researched the spell.

+The research takes one to two weeks of game time for each level of the spell.

 ## Innate Magic